Prevention, Protection and Peace of Mind

 for Presbyterian Church(USA) Communities

 The Presbyterian Church (USA) Book of Order directs all Churches, Synods and Presbyteries to obtain adequate property and liability insurance coverage to protect the facilities, programs and officers including members of session, staff, boards of trustees and deacons and elected and appointed officers (G-12.0306, 11.0308 and 10.01020, respectively).
+Insurance Board meets or exceeds all of the recommendations, and currently provides coverage to more than 1,200 Presbyterian Church (USA) ministries.
+Insurance Board is a property and liability insurance program created for churches by churches, founded on one guiding principle: We serve you so you can serve God.

 In 2009, the Insurance Board Board of Directors approved the Presbyterian Church (USA) as another denomination it serves.
 Churches and related ministries of the Presbyterian Church (USA) can now enjoy the full benefits of a faith based insurance program run by church people for church people.
 The Insurance Board is recognized by the Presbyterian Mission Agency as one of only three insurance companies that meets their guidelines for their churches.
+We are a Business Partner with the Presbyterian Church Camp and Conference Association, and we have launched a Sexual Abuse Prevention 24 Hour HelpLine (scroll down) for the churches and ministries within Presbyterian Church (USA).

 We are insurance people who understand your Presbyterian faith.
 We understand that your congregation is important to the life you want to live and the world you want to shape.